Gennadiyev/Arknights-Remake/readme.md

+**WARNING: THIS PROJECT IS HEAVILY UNDER DEVELOPMENT AND MAY BE DISCONTINUED AT ANY TIME!**

 # Arknights Clone Documentation - Designing Levels

 This program is a 2D Arknights emulator, in hope for simulating gameplay and creating customized levels, also used as a primary framework for reinforcement learning.